pendi-qibee/news-assistant/README.md

-# news-assistant
+# Description
-News Assistant Android App
+News Assistant Android App is an android app to show list of Headline news from newsapi.org and get notification when recent news with specific theme is published

 ## Tech-stack
 * [Kotlin](https://kotlinlang.org/)